nickthecoder1/cgt-calc/README.md

 Additional features added by this fork:

 * Automatic conversion from positive integers into games
+* Added a "Cool" button to analyze hot games

 ## Future goals
 On the level of a basic calculator, I would like to add additional